Dr. Mario Guerrero

 Assignment Due: Literature Review

 What is research methodology?
 What kinds of things do I need to do to answer my research question?
-What are some of the basic conventions of methodology and academic writing?
+What is original research and how do I provide evidence for my argument?

 Salkind, N.J.
 2000.
 Statistics for People Who (Think They) Hate Statistics.
 Thousand Oaks: Sage Publications, Chapter 6, p.
 109-124.